Fighter War Machine to face trial on 34 felonies

 Jonathan Paul Koppenhaver’s leg shackles rattled softly as he sat while his ex-girlfriend, Christy Mack, testified she feared he was fetching a knife to kill her when she ran bruised, bleeding and naked from her house and knocked on neighbors’ doors for help early Aug.
 8.

 Mack testified she remembered tasting blood when she regained consciousness on the floor of the running shower, and a kick in the abdomen sending her back to the bathroom floor when she tried to get to her feet.

 “I couldn’t breathe,” she said.
 “I don’t remember getting out of the shower.
 I just remember being on the floor.
 Naked on the floor.
 Cold.”

 Mack sobbed as she viewed photos of her injuries including a broken nose, missing teeth, fractured eye socket, leg injuries and a lacerated liver.
 She said she had cut marks on her head, and remembered Koppenhaver inserting a knife in her ear while threatening to kill her.

-“I shudder to think what would have happened had she not escaped,” Las Vegas Justice of the Peace Melanie Andress-Tobiasson said minutes later.
+“I shudder to think what would have happened had she not escaped,” Las Vegas judge Melanie Andress-Tobiasson said.

 The judge added two felony charges to 32 previously lodged against Koppenhaver and bound him over for trial on charges also including coercion, burglary, attempted sexual assault, preventing or dissuading a witness or victim from reporting a crime and strangulation.